xmarduel/pycut/README.md

 - tabs "on the fly" (no need to define them in the svg file)
 - flip X/Y in GCode (good for my machine - the "1419" one -)

-MAIN REGRESSIONS OVER JSCUT
-- fonts (especially the fancy ones) can fail to be pocketed (my fault)
-- what else ?

 TODO:
-- capability to read text without converting them first to paths

-WILL NEVER BE IMPLEMENTED:
-- vPocket (I do not need them)
+- better settings
+- what else ??

-See the Wiki page for more
+See the Wiki page for more.